tarummel/phonetic-component-kanji/README.md

 - that kanji includes this kanji

 A **phonetic component** value therefore manifests when other phonetic components of the same "family" are grouped together.
-Learning these specific kanji allows us to assign the on'yomi reading to a whole group of kanji at once.
+Learning these baser kanji allows you to assign an on'yomi reading to a whole group of kanji at once.

 A **semantic component** are therefore the kanji who meet the second criteria but NOT the first.
+While not all component matches imply a greater semantic meaning, when it is true, learning these will help you logically group kanji together by similar meaning.
+Example 3 will cover this in more detail.

 ## Examples